FeelLiao/rna-seq-std/config/README.md

 ## genome

-Define the reference genome to use. file must be in fasta format. gz compression is not supported due to the limitation of `hisat2`.
+Define the reference genome to use. file can be `fasta` and `gz` format.

 You could download this via NCBI or EMBL database.